Kampot South Coast, Cambodia Travel Guide

 Active in the mornings and daytime.

 Increasingly available.
-Specify "ort sach" (no meat) and "ort teuk trei" (no fish sauce).
+Specify "ort sach" (without meat) and "ort teuk trei" (no a salty sauce made from fermented fish).

 Halal food is limited.
 Kosher is generally not available.
-Self-cater or stick to fresh produce.
+Self-cater or stick to new produce.

 Awareness is low.
 Carry a Translation card.
 Rice is gluten-free, but cross-contamination can occur.